theobald-software/theobald-software.github.io/content/_en/xtract-is/requirements-and-installation/toolbox-in-visual-studio.md

 ![SSIS_Target_Server_Version](/img/content/SSIS_Target_Server_Version.jpg){:class="img-responsive" width="800px" }

-To make the components available in the toolbox of Visual Studio 2008 or earlier, you may need to open a new data flow task and right-click on the toolbox.
-In the context menu, click Choose Elements.
-In the dialog window, select the SSIS Data Flow Items register card (see screenshot below).
-If everything has been correctly installed, the Xtract IS components can be found and selected in this list.
+To get the Xtract IS components into the toolbox in Visual Studio 2008 or earlier within the Integration Service environment:

+- In an open data flow task, right-click the toolbox and choose Select Items.
+- In the new window, select the SSIS Data Flow Components tab.

+If everything is installed correctly, the Xtract IS components are available there and must be marked.
+If you import the Xtract IS BW Loader component, it appears in the toolbox under Data Flow Targets (not under Sources like the others).

 ![Toolbox-01](/img/content/Toolbox-01.png){:class="img-responsive" width="800px"}